mail2chromium/Compile_WebRTC_Library_For_Android/README.md

 This repository involves a **[Step by Step Guide to Compile and Build WebRTC Library for Android](https://github.com/mail2chromium/Compile_WebRTC_Library_For_Android) based on WebRTC Native Stack.** As we all know, Android Programs run into *Dalvik Virtual Machine*.
 Native Development tool (NDK) allows users to execute some of the program using native code languages such as `C/C++`.

 I have made this document pretty straight forward for those who are using WebRTC for the first time or for those who are still struggling to get most out of it.
-To get more details of WebRTC you have to look
+To get more details of WebRTC you have to look into this reference:

 - [Android_Realtime_Communication_Using_WebRTC](https://github.com/mail2chromium/Android_Realtime_Communication_Using_WebRTC).